-SB827 regulates chatbot design and operation in Maryland, requiring specific safety features, privacy protections, warnings during interactions, and classifying chatbots as products for liability.
+SB827 regulates chatbot design and operation in Maryland, requiring warnings about data collection and usage, enhanced protection for minors under 13, and classifying chatbots as products for liability actions.

 What do these statuses mean? ▼